tendermint/tendermint/docs/spec/consensus/light-client.md

 1) The lite clients needs a method to verify header it obtains from full nodes -- addressed in this document)
 2) Detect conflicts/forged headers -- when the verification method of this document fails, then a conflict is detected.
 However, this document does not address to do this in an efficient way, or with special attacks in mind.
 This will be treated in fork accountability.
 3) How can evidence for conflicts be reported, and to whom.
+This will be treated in a future specification.

 ## Problem statement